senorkrabs/aws-saml-proxy/README.md

 2. If you want to automatically create a DNS Record in Route53, ensure you already have a Hosted Zone created.

-3. Download `code.zip` (an archive of the repo) and upload it to the S3 bucket
+3. Download `code.zip` (an archive of the repo located in the root folder) and upload it to the S3 bucket

 4. Create an S3 bucket and copy the files in the cloudformation directory into it